 Do research your interviewer.
 Take the extra step to learn about the Propellerite with whom you will be interviewing.
 It’s not creepy, it’s a compliment!
 It shows initiative, and who knows – you may have a surprise connection regarding where you’re from or what you’re passionate about that you can bond over.
 We each have profiles on Propeller’s website and on LinkedIn.
 No need to ask your interviewer how long they’ve been with Propeller; instead, turn the same question around and ask “I see you’ve been with Propeller for 3 years.
 What has your experience been like?”
 This approach is more compelling than asking for information that is publicly available.

 Do manage interview logistics.
 If you are interviewing via phone, make sure you are in an area with good reception and where you can speak freely.
-If you are chatting by video, make sure you test the technology (camera angle, audio, etc.).
-And if you are interviewing in person, make sure you know where you are going, show up early to park, and be at the meeting location 5–10 minutes early.
-If you already spot your interviewer, it’s okay to hang back.
-It’s likely that your interviewer is getting prepped on their end and needs the extra minutes to be ready to go!
+If you are chatting by video, make sure you test the technology and set up (camera angle, audio, internet connection, background, etc.).
+Ensure you are in a distraction-free environment.
+Turn off notifications and close out of other applications so you are not unexpectedly distracted.

 Do manage your time during the interview.
 If you know it is a 30-minute interview, don’t spend 15 minutes answering the first question.
 Also, your interviewer will always give you time to ask questions at the end.
 Be prepared to ask questions, and then acknowledge when your time is coming to an end.
 If you still have a few questions, ask your interviewer if they have a hard stop or extra time.
 It’s possible they are even available by email for any follow-up questions.